It had been a long time since I’ve galloped. Literally.

 With horses, all too often when there is the initial spark of a problem, people are often “hopeful” (whether due to lack of understanding, lack of “effective tools to communicate” or are oblivious) and respond with option A of the wildfire scenario.
 Then, they act completely surprised when the “fire” erupts from their horse.

-Others who may recognize the behavior but perhaps are not respectful of their horse enough to follow through until they get a change in their horse, so they go through the motions of “correcting” the horse (option B of the wildfire example) but never check to see if they are influencing a QUALITY change in their horse, or if they are just temporarily delaying the unwanted behavior by addressing the symptoms and not the root cause.
+Others who may recognize the behavior but perhaps are not able/willing to follow through until they get a mental and emotional change in their horse, so they go through the motions of “correcting” the horse (option B of the wildfire example) but never check to see if they are influencing a QUALITY change in their horse, or if they are perhaps just temporarily delaying the unwanted behavior by addressing the symptoms and not the root cause.

 But what if we all approached our “horse sessions” being open minded.
-Even if we had a specific intention when we went out to work with our horse, what if we were open minded enough to HEAR, SEE and RESPECT what our horse was trying to tell us.
+Even if we had a specific intention when we went out to work with our horse, what if we were present enough to HEAR, SEE and RESPECT what our horse was trying to tell us.
 What if we had the capacity to forget about our original goal for the session and do what was best for our horse?
 How many times of showing the horse that you were available to address, clearly communicate and then help him through his worries, fears, defensive, insecurity and other issues do you think it would take before he started to trust you?
 Before he started to realize that if he tried to do what you asked, he, the horse, would feel better afterward?
-How long would it be before your horse would start to take an interest in what you were presenting rather than defensive towards it?
-How long would it be before you started to see a curiosity about “life” in your horse and your time together that would start to make the sessions really rewarding for both of you?
-How soon before your horse would start to offer more effort and try without you having to ask as much or get into an "argument?"
+How long would it be before your horse would start to take an interest in what you were presenting rather than always being defensive towards it?
+How long would it be before he displayed a curiosity about “life” and your time together that would make the sessions really rewarding for both of you?
+How soon before your horse would offer more effort and "try" without you having to ask as much or get into an "argument?"

 So the list below all share one thing in common- the root cause is a mentally unavailable horse, which makes him unable to “hear” what you are communicating, unclear of your intention, defensive towards your aids, resistant to “changing” what he thought was being asked of him and usually leading to physically dramatic and dangerous scenarios in the long run.